elastic/kibana/docs/development/core/public/kibana-plugin-public.savedobjectsclient.md

 ## SavedObjectsClient class

-The SavedObjectsClient class acts as a generic data fetcher and data saver for saved objects regardless of type.
+Saved Objects is Kibana's data persisentence mechanism allowing plugins to use Elasticsearch for storing plugin state.
+The client-side SavedObjectsClient is a thin convenience library around the SavedObjects HTTP API for interacting with Saved Objects.

 <b>Signature:</b>